 It is not subject to water restrictions, and is cheaper that drinking (potable) water.

 Based on EPA Victoria guidelines, Class A recycled water is suitable for:

-Class A recycled water will also be used in residential developments for irrigating open spaces such as parks and sporting grounds, and for fire hydrants.
+Class A recycled water is used in residential developments for irrigating open spaces such as parks and sporting grounds, and for fire hydrants.

 Class A recycled water is not suitable or recommended for:

 Yes.
 All plants can be watered using Class A recycled water from the purple pipe system.
-This includes edible plants such as fruit trees, vegetables and herbs.
+This includes edible plants such as vegetables, herbs and friuit trees.